DeepaCLC/Project-Tracker-Deepa/README.md

-This is the first version of a Project tracker for the 3 projects I will be working on.
+This is a Project tracker for the 3 projects I will be working on.